Young Democrats of America: National Convention, National Committee, and chartered units

 The YDA organization is composed of "chartered units" with one from each U.S. state or territory.
 YDA holds a National Convention every two years during the summer of odd-numbered years with complex rules for how many votes each chartered unit may cast.
 The YDA National Committee meets at least two times per year and consists of the President of each chartered unit, two representatives of differing gender identities from each chartered unit, and a number of other officers and committee and caucus chairs.

 National Convention locations

-The 2023 National Convention will take place in Las Vegas, Nevada.

-Past YDA National Conventions were held in the below venues:
+Past and Future YDA National Conventions were held in the below venues: